 - Melchiahim look gaunt and rotten, shamble like zombies and apparently sleep buried underground (or hide underground to ambush humans).
 Melchiah himself suffers from Age Without Youth, and has become a Body of Bodies with the power of phase through thin surfaces such as a portcullis.

-- Zephonim have spider looks and traits such as the ability to climb walls and produce webs.
+- Zephonim have arachnid traits, becoming pale, gangly-limbed creatures with ability to climb walls and produce webs.
 Zephon, meanwhile, has become an insect queen of sorts, fusing to the structure of his lair and producing eggs.

 - Rahabim are Fish People, retaining a vulnerability to sunlight (normally only dangerous to fledgelings) well into maturity in exchange for the ability to enter water unharmed.
 Rahab is a bigger and more powerful version of his children, though his legs have fused into a mermaid-like tail.

 - Turelim have enhanced hearing and telekinetic powers, and look like wingless humanoid bats.
-Turel himself is never encountered until Defiance.
+Turel himself is The Unfought, until Defiance.

 - Variable Mix: The game features musical variations for each location that differ slightly based on the circumstances — standard, suspenseful, danger and combat mixes, and each of these mixes has two versions playing depending whether Raziel is in the Material or in the Spectral Realm.